 In more detail, I am interested in three main areas of research:

-1. HEALTHCARE ETHICS - I am interested in the ethical aspects of healthcare policy issues.
+I am interested in the ethical aspects of health policy issues.
 I wrote my thesis on the ethics of healthcare allocation, ie which patient groups should we fund?
 In the UK, the underlying assumptions of healthcare allocation policy are distinctly utilitarian in character.
 My thesis was a sequence of counterexamples against an exclusive focus on benefit maximisation; I argued that other considerations matter too, such as rarity, age, and notice of death.
-I am also interested in the ethics of other health policy questions, such as: privatisation; the compatibility of extrinsic vs intrinsic motivations to incentivise quality; the potential role of MCDA and algorithms in policy-making; how policy-makers should handle qualitative evidence in their decision-making; and ways of increasing the impact of patient and public involvement.
+I am also interested in the ethics of other health policy questions, such as: public health ethics; the potential role of MCDA and algorithms in policy-making; how policy-makers should handle qualitative evidence in their decision-making; and ways of increasing the impact of patient and public involvement.

-2. DIALECTIC ANALYSIS - I am interested in dialectic analysis as a method of understanding public opinion on policy issues.
-Dialectic analysis consists of analysing and assessing the arguments on each side of a policy debate.
-A key tool in dialectic analysis is charity, which consists of taking an incomplete argument and interpreting it so as to represent it as plausible and sound.
-I sometimes take charity to extremes, going well beyond what's said in the text under analysis.
-Yet I argue the resulting analysis can still be importantly faithful to what proponents of a position have said for it, particularly in terms of their values.
-I therefore argues that dialectic analysis can both throw light on public opinion, while revealing relevant considerations that policy-makers might have missed otherwise.
+I am interested in analysing public debates as a method of understanding and assessing public opinion on policy issues.
+I find this highlights issues and arguments that are not considered in the academic literature on these issues.
+My approach is to analyse and assess the arguments on each side of a policy debate.
+A key tool is charity, which consists of taking an incomplete argument and interpreting it so as to represent it as plausible and sound.
+The resulting analysis goes beyond what's said in the text under analysis, yet remains importantly faithful to what proponents of a position have said, particularly in terms of their values.
+Assessment is facilitated by seeing what opposing sides say in response to each other’s arguments, rather than considering arguments in isolation.
+Overall, these methods can both throw light on public opinion, and reveal relevant considerations that policy-makers might have missed otherwise.